sigtyp/ST2022/systems/tresoldi_multitiers/README.md

 $ st2022 --evaluate --proportion=0.1 --all --datapath=data-surprise --datasets=datasets-surprise.json --test-path=output/best
 ```

-The results of all evaluations are provided in
+The results of all evaluations are provided in the `reports/` directory.

 ## Reproducibility